frederic-perez/AmE-dictionary/data/idioms.md

 __water torture__
 __water under the bridge__
 __watering hole__ :two::hammer: _Revelers can move around watering holes with impunity._
+__watershed moment__ A moment of critical importance that marks a dramatic change of course for a particular situation or activity. _The result of the lawsuit proved to be a watershed moment in the fight against censorship._
 __way back when__ A relatively long time ago, especially when recalling something that is not the case now.
 Primarily heard in US. _I used to really like this band way back when, but now that I’m older, they just sound silly to me._
 __way of life__
 __weak in the knees__ Unsteady or flustered due to a strong emotional reaction to someone or something. _Hearing the news of my father’s sudden death, I went weak in the knees and could barely remain standing._
 __wear too many hats__ _business slang_ To hold too many responsibilities or assume too many roles at the same time. _One of the pitfalls many entrepreneurs fall into when setting up a new company is to wear too many hats, which not only spreads themselves very thin, but ends up being counterproductive to the operation as a whole._
 __wear two hats__ To hold or function in more than one position or role. _I’m able to work from home, so I’m able to wear two hats: stay-at-home dad and website developer._
 __weather permitting__ :four::hammer: _Weather permitting, you can experience a spectacular view of the city below from atop this mountain._
+__wee hours__
+__weekend warrior__
 __weep (one’s) heart out__ To weep copiously; to cry intensely and for a long time. _Lauren wept her heart out at the news of her father’s sudden death._
 __weigh down__ To make someone heavy and unable to move easily.
+__weigh in__ __3__ To give one’s opinion or analysis of something during a discussion. _Karen, you haven’t weighed in yet.
+What’s your take on this?_ _Later on the show, Senator Williams will weigh in on the debate._
 __well played__
 __well-heeled__ (well-fixed; well-off) [:scroll: Alluding to a person who can easily afford to replace shoes often] Wealthy; with sufficient money. _My uncle can afford a new car.
 He’s well-heeled.
 Everyone in his family is well-off._
 __welp__ A common alternative to “well” that is used to express disappointment, often in text messaging.